We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more.

 Contact: +1 800-255-4347

-Only 14 couples at a time can come and experience Turtle Island, which is an all-inclusive luxury resort that has been around since 1980.
+Only 14 couples at a time can come and experience Turtle Island: an all-inclusive luxury resort that has been around since 1980.

-The entirely sustainable, solar-powered resort sits on 500 acres of privately owned land, offering up some of Fiji’s most pristine nature along with private beachfront villas that are designed with a sense of cultural immersion and are obviously geared towards honeymooners.
+The entirely sustainable, solar-powered resort sits on 500 acres of privately owned land, offering up some of Fiji’s most pristine nature along with private beachfront villas that are designed with a sense of cultural immersion and are, clearly, a favourite of the honeymooning set.

 WORDS by